dward2/BME547/Assignments/01_tool_setup_git_intro.md

   + Add the remote repository (origin) URL to your local repository.
   + Push your local repository to GitHub.
   + Create a local branch, create/add/commit a new file.
+  + Push new local branch to GitHub.
-  + Merge new local branch commit(s) into local master.
+  + Merge new branch on GitHub into master branch on GitHub.
-  + Push updated master branch to GitHub.
+  + Pull the updated master branch into local repository.